Life of Joseph Smith from 1827 to 1830: Early transcription and translation

 Harris came to assist with the translation in February 1828.
 Around this time, Smith reportedly confided to Emma's uncle that he had doubts about whether or not he should translate the plates, because despite the commandment from God, "he was afraid of the people".
 Thus, when Harris arrived, he reportedly had to convince Smith to continue translating, saying, "I have not come down here for nothing, and we will go on with it".

-Smith then sent Harris to several well-known scholars to see if they could translate or authenticate some of the transcribed characters, but Harris was unable to get any of the scholars' help or backing.
-After visiting his home in Palmyra, Harris then returned to Harmony in the middle of April 1828 and began acting as Smith's scribe while Smith dictated what he later would call the Book of Lehi.
-Harris reported that for at least part of Smith's early translation, Smith used his seer stone to translate, rather than the Urim and Thummim, because the stone was more convenient.
-Smith also at least sometimes made use of a curtain; Harris stated that one time during the translation, Smith raised a curtain between him and Harris, because "the presence of the Lord was so great", or sometimes Smith dictated to Harris from upstairs or from a different room.
+Visit to Charles Anthon and others

+In February 1828, after visiting Smith in Harmony, Harris took a sample of the characters Smith had copied to a few prominent scholars, including Charles Anthon.
+He said Anthon initially authenticated the characters and their translation, but then retracted his opinion after learning that Smith claimed to have received the plates from an angel.
+Anthon denied Harris's account of the meeting, claiming instead that he had tried to convince Harris that he was the victim of a fraud.
+In any event, Harris returned to Harmony in April 1828 and began serving as Smith's scribe.

+Harris also visited several other well-known scholars, including at least Luther Bradish in Albany, New York and Samuel L. Mitchill of New York City.
+The purpose of these visits was to see if they could translate or authenticate some of the transcribed characters, but Harris was unable to get any of the scholars' help or backing.